find your perfect postgrad program

 Traditional high street banks in the UK offer personal loans, but not specific student loans due to the UK Government's provision in loans to postgraduate students.

-Students from the EU can still access UK Government student loans from the home nations if they meet the residency requirements and are studying this year in the UK.
-International students from outside the EU do not meet the necessary residency requirements and should look at other avenues of funding such as scholarships, loans from their home nations, and of course they can apply for commercial private loans such as those provided by Prodigy Finance and Lendwise.
+EU/EEA/Swiss nationals with settled/pre-settled status may access loans if meeting residency rules.
+Students from outside the EU/EEA do not meet the necessary residency requirements and should look at other avenues of funding such as scholarships, loans from their home nations, and of course they can apply for commercial private loans.

 Whatever masters loan you opt for to help fund your studies, you need to make sure you can keep on top of the masters loans repayments.
-Let’s take a look at when you need to start making your masters loans repayments depending on what masters loan you are eligible for.
+Postgraduate government loans all repay at 6% above £21,000 (2026/27 threshold).

 Find your PERFECT POSTGRAD PROGRAM